Shoulder Bursitis & Impingement - Diagnosis & Treatment in Adelaide

 Shoulder impingement, also known as subacromial impingement or shoulder bursitis, is caused by compression or pinching of the rotator cuff tendons and soft tissues at the top of your shoulder against the top of the shoulder blade.
 It occurs when there is reduced space between the acromion (a bony projection of the shoulder blade) and the rotator cuff tendons and bursa (fluid-filled sac that acts as a cushion at the top of the shoulder).
 This compression can lead to pain, inflammation and limited range of motion.

-The main reasons why your shoulder may develop shoulder impingement include:
+The main reasons why your shoulder may develop shoulder bursitis and impingement include:

 Structural factors: Certain anatomical variations, such as a bony outgrowth of your acromion, also known as a hooked acromion, a downward-pointing acromion, or a generally narrow space beneath the acromion, can cause shoulder impingement.
 However, the main diving factor for shoulder impingement is inflammation or injury of the rotator cuff.
 The rotator cuff consists of four muscles and their tendons that encircle the shoulder joint.
 The rotator cuff provides stability to your shoulder and helps your shoulder move.